In Need Of A Domestic Violence Attorney?

 It must be fought for, and when the stakes could not be higher, we produce real results.

-Contact our skilled domestic violence defense attorney in Kent County today, so we can get to work on an assertive legal solution for your unique legal circumstances.
+Contact our skilled domestic violence attorney in Kent County today, so we can get to work on an assertive legal solution for your unique legal circumstances.

 How Does the State of Michigan Define Domestic Violence?